 The SEBI has mandated that in the event of disruption of any one or more of the ‘Critical Systems’, the MII shall, within 30 minutes of the incident, declare that incident as ‘Disaster’.
 In case of delay in declaration of disaster beyond the timeline specified by SEBI, “financial disincentives” will have to be paid by the exchange and their top officials — MD and CTO.

 In the event of any business disruption, which is not required to be declared as “Disaster” as per SEBI norms, if an MII fails to restore normalcy of operations within 75 minutes of the incident, the exchange will have to pay Rs 50 lakh till a period of 3 hours of the incident.

-In case the issue exists beyond three hours, the financial disincentive would go be Rs 1 crore.
+If the issue exists beyond three hours, the financial disincentive would be Rs 1 crore.

 The SOPs also said that in case of incidents resulting in business disruption, the exchange will have to submit the information of technical glitch within 2 hours from the time of occurrence of the glitch to the SEBI, provided that glitches are of the nature of a disaster, as defined by the SEBI.